 The Videos could also be interesting for policymakers, journalists, campaigners, and the general public.
 If you have questions or suggestions, please contact us

 The workload of the course is approximately 90 hours, which results in 3 credit points.
-The workload consists of the following 2 blocks:
+This includes:

 In September 2015, 17 Goals for Sustainability – the Sustainable Development Goals – have been passed by all European member-states in the course of the 2030 Agenda.
 This course deals with the following SDGs in particular: